Every pastor I know needs a best friend. Don’t we all?

 Most likely the pastor has a best friend in a spouse.
 I hope so.
 I encourage it.
 My wife is that for me.
 My boys are also.

 And, if “best” is too strong a word, pick your own word.
 Good.
 Close.
 Trusted.
-Every pastor needs a friend, besides a spouse – of the same gender – who knows them well and can encourage and challenge like no one else can.
+Every pastor needs a friend who knows them well and can encourage and challenge like no one else can.

 Yet, in working with pastors as I do regularly, I would say more pastors live paranoid of who they can trust than have someone they would consider a close confidant.
 Some pastors believe not having one simply comes with the job.
 I’ve heard pastors say we can’t expect to have those type relationships with people – that we are somehow, for some reason, “above that”.

-I can’t speak for all pastors – but I can speak for me and, I believe, I can speak for many pastors due to my coaching ministry among them.
-I’ve learned you can have “best” friends in the church, but certainly, if necessary because of the size church, outside the church where one pastors.
+I can’t speak for all pastors – but I can speak for me and, I believe, I can speak for many pastors due to my years of coaching and ministering among them.
+I’ve learned you can have “best” friends in the church, but even if necessary because of the size church, outside the church where one pastors.

 If you want to be this kind of friend to a pastor, I need to warn you the pastor may be skeptical at first.
 Every pastor has been burned a time or two.
 If your heart, however, is to be a friend – even a best friend – to your pastor here are some suggestions which have worked to endear my friends to me.